mansisinghal25/shell/README.md

 EXTERNAL COMMANDS:

-1. mkdir
+1. mkdir <br />
 Usage: mkdir [OPTION]...
-DIRECTORY…
+DIRECTORY… <br />
-Any number of directories can be given as an input there is no limit on that.
+Any number of directories can be given as an input there is no limit on that. <br />
-Options: -v, --help
+Options: -v, --help <br />
-Errors handled:
+Errors handled: <br />
-➔ If no directory name is provided then an error is thrown.
+➔ If no directory name is provided then an error is thrown. <br />
-➔ If directory couldn’t be created due to some reason then an error is thrown.
+➔ If directory couldn’t be created due to some reason then an error is thrown. <br />

-2. cat
+2. cat <br />
 Usage: cat [OPTION]...
-[FILE]..
+[FILE].. <br />
-Any number of files can be given as an input there is no limit on that.
+Any number of files can be given as an input there is no limit on that. <br />
 Options: -n, --help
 Errors handled:
 ➔ If the given file doesn’t open or doesn’t exist then an error will be thrown.